Archive for the ‘Uncategorized’ Category

-For me to maintain any semblance of personal and professional integrity, I simply could not, no, would not abide by this “banking system.”
+For me to maintain any semblance of personal and professional integrity, I simply could not, no, would not abide by this “banking system” of education.
 I, therefore, informed students they were to take more responsibility in their learning, possibly somewhat more than in any of their other courses.
-I prepared PowerPoints, actually much more extensive, deeper, and broader than some past instructors’ presentations, and I uploaded these onto our Moodle system for students to view and use.
-I suggested to students that during their reading of the chapters and the PowerPoints, they were to write down all questions and bring these to my attention during class.
+I prepared PowerPoints, actually much more extensive, deeper, and broader than some past instructors’ presentations, and I uploaded these onto our online system for students to view and use.
+I suggested to students that during their reading of the chapters and the PowerPoints, they were to write down all questions and bring these to my attention for class discussion.

-I then organized our in-class sessions as if they consisted of a group of, say, 20-30 students, in which we would engage in small seminar-like critical discussions.
-I selected some of the most important concepts from the individual chapters, explained them in some detail, supplemented these with examples and situations that connected to and amplified them, and facilitated in-class discussions.
+I then organized our in-class sessions as if they were small seminar-like critical discussions.
+I selected some of the most important concepts from the individual chapters, explained them in some detail, supplemented these with examples and situations that connected to and amplified them, and facilitated in-class conversations.

-Soon after I followed this route, I received emailed compliments from a number of students.
-Some representative samples include:
+Soon after I implemented this procedure, I received emailed compliments from a number of students.
+Some representative examples include:

 So Why Relatively Small Attendance Rates?

 Recently, a student came to class to turn in an extra credit assignment: a large poster graphic of an educational psychology concept.
-When I asked the student to bring it back at the next class session because I would not be going to my office following class, and the poster might get damaged if I took it to another university where I was invited as a guest lecturer.
-At the point, the student smiled and said, “Sure, no problem,” and then immediately turned around and walked quickly out the door.
-I simply could not grasp what I had just experienced: a student who came to class only to give me an extra credit assignment, and then leave just as class was to begin.
+When I asked the student to bring it back at the next class session because I would not be going to my office following class, and the poster might get damaged if I took it to another university where I was invited that evening as a guest speaker.
+At this point, the student smiled and said, “Sure, no problem,” and then immediately turned around and walked quickly out the door.
+I simply could not grasp why a student would came to class only to give me an extra credit assignment, and then leave just as class was to begin.

-“No Child Left Behind” or “All Children Kicked in the Behind”
+“No Child Left Behind” or “No Child Left Untested”

-While there have always been familial and social pressures to perform academically, and while some people have always attempted to get or attain something with the least amount of energy expended, I would ask what effects has our age of “No Child Left Behind,” an age of standardization, corporatization, globalization, privatization, and deregulation of the business, banking, and corporate sectors have on learning?
-Standardized curriculum and testing were initially intended to gauge students’ progress, but have, unfortunately, metastasized into benchmarks for student advancement through the levels of education, for teacher accountability, as well as criteria for school funding from the government.
-Our schools have become mere sorting machine factories geared to funneling or allocating potential workers into the corporate sector.
-Schools drive individuals to fill certain roles or positions, which are not always based on their individual talents or interests.
+While there have always been familial and social pressures to perform academically, and while some people have always attempted to get or attain something with the least energy expenditure, I would ask what effects has our age of “No Child Left Behind,” an age of standardization, corporatization, globalization, privatization, and deregulation of the business, banking, and corporate sectors have on learning?

-Where has the love of learning for the sake of learning gone in our students?
-Oh, we see a brilliant flame of learning in young children, but typically by the age of seven, or eight, or nine, it seems to wane.
+Of course, having the skills to obtain a good job is extremely important.
+I do not debate that.
+I must ask, however, where has the love of learning for the sake of learning gone in some of our students?
+Oh, we see a brilliant flame of inquisitiveness in young children, but typically by the age of seven, or eight, or nine, it seems to wane.
 By middle and then senior high, the flame often flickers.
-Often when students enter university, for some, time has since past for us to assist students in rekindling any remaining embers.
+Often when students enter university, for some, time has since past for us to assist them in rekindling any remaining embers.
 For some, though, the fire remains, and for others, I believe it is never too late to reignite that spark that can ultimately shine brightly once again.